 Set your goals, and gather ideas.
 Make your list of requirements, and start sketching.

 We applaud the initiative it takes to build your own trailer.
 It takes time and some skill.
-If you haven’t done it before, it can be quite a learning experience.
-Don’t let that stop you.
+If you have not done it before, it can be quite a learning experience.
+Do not let that stop you.
 Dive in and go for it!

-Since it’s easy, I see trailer concepts pinned frequently as I browse the internet.
-That’s a great place to find a bunch of things where someone else has done all the searching.
-While it won’t all apply, some can, if you find the right place.
+Sketching is easy.
+I see trailer concepts pinned frequently as I browse the internet.
+That is a great place to find a bunch of things where someone else has done all the searching.
+While it will not all apply, some can, if you find the right place.

 Trailer Design Already Done

-If any of the above seems a little daunting, that’s OK.
-You don’t have to do it all, and you also don’t have to settle for what someone else did.
+If any of the above seems a little daunting, that is OK.
+You do not have to do it all, and you also do not have to settle for what someone else did.
 You can find a balance by purchasing a trailer design that is already done, then Customize The Plans to meet your goals and your requirements.

-We want you to have the right trailer to meet your specific needs, so feel free to make some changes, add things, or modify some of the things we provide.
-After all is done, it’s your trailer, so make it the way you want it.
+We want you to have the right trailer to meet your specific goals, so feel free to make some changes, add things, or modify some of the features we provide.
+After all else is done, it is your trailer, so make it the way you want it.

 Go for it.
 Design away.
 Use one of our trailer plans for a base, or make it all yourself.
-Either way, we’re here with a bunch of info to help you — Make it Great !!
+Either way, we are here with a bunch of info to help you — Make it Great !!

-The final step is to build it — like in this Dump Trailer Build video.
+The final step is to build it !!
+To many, this is the super fun part — like in this Dump Trailer Build video.
 Good luck with your trailer design.

 Comments